oldtownmedia/otm-development-standards/CSS.md

 ### Mobile-first Responsive

 We build our websites mobile first.
 Unless a design does not support it we use min-width media queries almost exclusively.
-Min-width queries allow us to be more flexible in building sites and results in using significantly less code with the same ending result.
+Min-width queries allow us to be more flexible in building sites and results in using significantly less code with the same result.
 This also results in much faster mobile sites because the majority of the load is placed on larger screens, which generally have larger processors and faster Internet connections.

 #### Min-width media queries